Superconductor spintronics: Modeling spin and charge accumulation in out-of-equilibrium NS junctions subjected to Zeeman magnetic fields: Tunnelling currents between a SC and a ferromagnet or a normal metal

 We compare the results of the previous section with those obtained from a simplified, `semiconductor' model (SM), in which an electron injected into the superconductor enters as a quasiparticle with the same spin, and consequently accesses solely one spin density of states.
 (In other words, the superconducting quasiparticles are treated like electrons.)
 The electron particle current for a given spin in the semiconductor model reads:

 where

-Note that in the SM the DOS is defined for both positive and negative energies, while in our (excitation) model this is positive-defined.
+Note that in the SM the DOS is defined, in the electron representation, for both positive and negative energies, while in our model this is positive-defined in the excitation representation.
 To compare the results from both models, we rewrite the SM to correspond to the same positive-defined energy as in the excitation model.
 We start by separating the integral into two:

 and obtain